 Is it Decay Immunity or just good Cavity Prevention?

 Tooth decay is an international chronic infectious health disease in industrialized and developing countries, especially in young children.
 Early Childhood Caries (ECC) begins early in life, progresses rapidly, and causes immediate and long-term effects.
-People suffering from tooth decay, particularly untreated decay, and especially children, can also suffer pain, lack of self-esteem, and social and emotional delay.
+People suffering from tooth decay can also suffer pain, lack of self-esteem, and social and emotional delays.
 This begs the question, why do so many other cultures seem to have tooth decay immunity?
 Can you be immune to cavities or is it just good cavity prevention?
-Today, Dr. James Fondriest, your Chicago cosmetic dentist at Lake Forest Dental Arts, answers this questions and explores more about the topic.
+Let us explore more about the topic.

-So, can you be immune to cavities or is your dental health based on your diet?
-We’ll explore this, and many other factors, in the section below.
+So, can you be immune to cavities, or is your dental health based on your diet?
+We’ll explore this, and the many other factors in cavity prevention.

-Perhaps you’ve had several cavities filled over the course of your lifetime, yet your spouse, friend, or family member always receives a good report at the dentist.
-Why is this?
-There are several factors to consider.
+The majority of us have had several cavities filled over the course of our lifetime.
+Yet your spouse, friend, or family member will always receive a good report at the dentist.
+There are many factors that can cause cavities:

 Cavities form due to excessive acid in the oral environment.
-Virtually everyone has oral bacteria – but it’s the number of harmful bacteria that really influences the likelihood of tooth decay.
+Virtually everyone has oral bacteria that can produce acids.
+It’s the amount of harmful bacteria that really influences the likelihood of tooth decay.
 Those with a higher concentration of bacteria tend to develop cavities more readily.

-Sugars and starches feed off of dental plaque and tartar deposits.
-If these irritants are not routinely removed from the teeth surfaces, bacteria will multiply, leading to further issues.
+Dental plaque feeds off of sugars and starches.
+If food or drinks high in sugar are not routinely removed from your tooth surfaces, bacteria will multiply, leading to further issues.
 It’s best to consume these foods in moderation and practice healthy hygiene habits on a daily basis.

 Tips for Cavity Prevention

-Whether you’re prone to cavities or not, it’s important to give yourself the best chance for optimal, long-term oral health.
-Here are a few tips and tricks for preventing cavities and tooth decay:
+Whether you’re prone to cavities or not, it’s important to give yourself the best chance for optimal, long term oral health.
+Here are a few tips and tricks for preventing cavities:

-- Rinse your mouth out with water after every meal.
-This will wash away sugars and starches, keeping bacteria at bay until you can brush your teeth.
+- Rinse your mouth out with water after eating or drinking.
+Drinking water will wash away sugars and starches, keeping bacteria at bay until you can brush your teeth.

-- Floss between the teeth at least once every day.
-While traditional floss can work well for many patients, some may require floss threaders, interproximal brushes, or other tools, especially when cleaning around bridges, implants, or other restorations.
+- Clean your teeth with floss every day.
+While floss can work for most patients, some may require floss threaders, proxy brushes, or other interdental cleaners, when cleaning.
 Ask your dentist or hygienist for recommendations.

-- Consider dental sealants.
+- To prevent tooth decay consider dental sealants.
 Easy to apply, dental sealants are like raincoats for your teeth.
 They protect deep grooves in the chewing surfaces from trapping food, debris, and bacteria.
-As a result, the chance for cavities is reduced.
+As a result, the chance of cavities is reduced.

 - Talk to your dentist about cavity prevention.
 Sometimes certain medical conditions can dry out your mouth, making cavities more likely.
 Your dentist can recommend customized treatments, including special mouth rinses or antibiotics, to help you reduce the risk for tooth decay.

-Equipped to meet all of your dental needs, Dr. James Fondriest has received specialized training at the Pankey Institute and the Spear Institute.
-At Lake Forest Dental Arts, we combine innovative technology with decades of experience in cavity prevention.
+We are equipped to meet most of your dental care needs.
 We are proud to serve the metropolitan Chicago area, including the North Shore and Northwest suburbs.
-To schedule a consultation, call our office today at (847) 234-0517.
+To schedule a consultation or dental visit, call our office today at (847) 234-0517.